Inside the Downtown Dallas hotel where the late Tina Turner found refuge from her abusive husband Ike

-DALLAS — She's a global icon whose life changed right here in the City of Dallas.
+Marcus Carter, 39, of Beaumont, was headed to Dallas, Thursday, in his car bearing the name “Anna Mae," which true fans will know was Turner’s real name, when he heard the news of her death.

+Coincidentally, Carter had booked the “Tina Turner suite” in the Lorenzo Hotel in Dallas months ago.

 On July 3, 1976, Tina and Ike Turner's rocky marriage came to a head.
 They were in Dallas on the eve of the American Bicentennial, gearing up to launch a tour.
-But on that night, the late global music superstar's well-documented and sadly abusive marriage with Ike Turner had her running across Interstate 30 for safety.
+On that 1976 night, the late global music superstar's well-documented and sadly abusive marriage with Ike Turner had her running across Interstate 30 for safety.

+Carter shared a video tour of the hotel room which is decorated with photos of Turner.

+“This picture, in particular, features my uncle, Jimmie Smith, a Silsbee native as a saxophone player,” Carter said of his uncle, who played with Turner for years.

+While Carter grieves the loss of Turner, he says her music helped him persevere through life's obstacles.

-She would find refuge at the Ramada Inn, not far from where they were staying at what was then known as the Hilton-Statler Hotel.
+Turner took refuge at the Ramada Inn, not far from where she and Ike were staying at what was then known as the Hilton-Statler Hotel.

 These days, the building that once house that Ramada Inn operates as the Lorenzo Hotel.